-To fully assist you should you have a vehicle concern, Ford offers a complimentary roadside assistance program.
+To fully assist you should you have a vehicle concern, Ford Motor Company offers a complimentary roadside assistance program.
 This program is separate from the New Vehicle Limited Warranty.
 The service is available:

-- 24-hours, seven days a week - for the Basic warranty period (Canada) or New Vehicle Limited Warranty period (U.S.) of three years or 60,000 km (36,000 miles), whichever comes first on Ford and Mercury vehicles, and four years or 80,000 km (50,000 miles) on Lincoln vehicles
+- 24-hours, seven days a week - for the New Vehicle Limited Warranty period of three years or 60 000 km (36 000 miles), whichever occurs first on Ford and Mercury vehicles, and four years or 80 000 km (50 000 miles) on Lincoln vehicles.